fine art dog pet portraits by commission

-The first close up photo below was taken of a stunning and handsome dog called Gir.
-Gir's painting was 24 x 20 inches and you can see it is a fairly large oil painting from Nicholas' hand and paint brush next to the painting.
+The close up photo below was taken of a stunning and handsome dog called Ramses.
+The Oil painting was 14 x 11 inches and you can Nicholas' hand and paint brush next to the painting.
 We try to add brushes into the scene to help give scale to each painting.

 The close up photo below is of a dearly loved and very much missed dog called Billy.
 It's one of our favourite detail photos of Nicholas' dog portraits.
 The angle I took the photo at turned out to be perfect.
 I caught it just as Nicholas was putting the very final touches to Billy's eyes.
 Billy's portrait headed off to Australia and was a real comfort to his family.

-Here is another photo of the handsome dog called Gir.
-You can see our painting was pretty much life size from how big Gir's head is in comparison to Nicholas' paint brush and hand.
+Here is a cropped detail of the oil pet portrait of Rottweiler called Gir.
+You can see our painting was pretty much life size from how big Gir's head is in comparison to Nicholas' paint brush and hand!

-A popular dog painting on our website that receives many comments from visitors and that is the dog portrait of Manu and Haka.
-Our painting was commissioned by a returning customer and overall has a lovely warmth about it.
+A popular dog painting on our website that receives many comments from visitors and that is the dog portrait of French Bull Dog Agarn.
+Our painting was commissioned for a surprise gift framed in the most beautiful ornate gold frame.
 The portrait was fairly large as you can see from the detail of the painting along with Nicholas' paintbrush below.

-This is another close up of Joey's dog portrait where you can see Nicholas is adding some detail to Wilf's nose.
+This is a close up of Wilf's dog portrait where you can see Nicholas is adding some detail to Wilf's nose.
 You can see Wilf in all his glory on his dedicated working cocker spaniel page.